zhermin/zhermin.github.io/README.md

-# This is my own Personal Portfolio Website
+# This is my Portfolio Website
 _A mixture of a static website written in html/css/js and a more recent movie searching react webapp_

 ---